happybirthdayksenia/message-service/DEPLOYMENT.md

 4. **Maven Wrapper Issues**:
    - If you see errors about missing `.mvn` directory or `mvnw` files, ensure these files are committed to your repository
    - The Maven wrapper files are required for the Docker build to work properly
+   - If you see "Could not find or load main class org.apache.maven.wrapper.MavenWrapperMain", ensure the Maven wrapper was generated using `mvn wrapper:wrapper` command
+   - The Maven wrapper should use the public Maven Central repository (not private Artifactory repositories)

 ### Logs